 Reflections on Andalucia off the beaten path

 There’s no arguing, the hidden gems Andalucia holds are absolutely amazing!
-Traveling by van has given me the opportunity to spend a whole lot of time uncovering places I never heard of.
+Traveling by van has allowed me to spend a whole lot of time uncovering places I never heard of even after years in the region.

 The beauty of slow travel is that you spend more time talking to people which ultimately can lead you to places that you would never dream of.